4. Prevent and mitigate (linkage)

 As with all due diligence, focus shall be on the most significant risks, assessed based on their likelihood and severity.
 This means that supplier assessments shall reflect your risk prioritisation.

-For support on how to prioritise risks based on likelihood and severity, see Process requirement 2.
+For support on how to prioritise risks based on likelihood and severity, see process requirement 2.
+Risk assessments.

 Suggested verifications

-- Instructions describing how you assess risk suppliers based on the most significant risks identified and the risk supplier’s capacity, willingness and implementation of due diligence.
+- Instructions describing how you assess risk suppliers based on the commitments and the due diligence process, with particular focus on the most significant risks that have been identified.

 - Reports from site visits or inspections, for sample products.